 Planning the Iteration

-Even before the iteration starts, the Scrum team is preparing content for the new iteration by refining the team backlog items to make sure they understand the work to be delivered during the upcoming iteration.
+Even before the iteration starts, the ScrumXP team is preparing content by refining the team backlog items.
+Their objective is to understand the work to be delivered in the upcoming iteration.

-Coordinating with Daily Stand-up Meetings
+Coordinating with Daily Stand-Up Meetings

 Demonstrating Value and Improving the Process